amado831/sysprep-image/README.md

 Then go to 'This PC', click 'Manage' and find 'Local Users and Groups.
 Delete all groups and users except for Administrator and guest.
 Other settings: Enable Administrator if necessary.
 Add network printers

+To activate the inactive administrator account, run the command net user administrator /active:yes If you want to enable the guest account as well run the command net user guest /active:yes

 Run Disk Cleanup or CC cleaner

 Download Updates